 Pop the moulds in the fridge until the chocolate is solid (about 8 minutes).

-Add the remaining half of the chocolate pieces (and optional ½ TBSP coconut oil) to the heat-proof bowl over the pan of water.
+Add the remaining half of the chocolate pieces to the heat-proof bowl over the pan of water.
 Gently heat until the chocolate melts.

 When the chocolate base is set, spoon a small amount of Biscoff cookie butter into the centre of each mould (I use about 1½ tsp per mould).
 Spread to level.
 Run a teaspoon round the edge of the mould to create a tiny gap.
 Spoon melted chocolate on top and swirl to fill in the sides.
 Tap the mould on the worktop to release any air bubbles.